hpesoj/gsl-pointers/README.md

 *p = 42; // undefined behaviour
 ```

-On the other hand, references as indirect types are efficient and have a minimal API that is generally hard to use incorrectly.
+On the other hand, references as non-owning reference types are efficient and have a minimal API that is generally hard to use incorrectly.
 However, the reference API is not as expressive as it could be, since references cannot be reassigned after construction to reference a different object:

 ```c++
 int i = 0, j = 42;